AlphaGenes/AlphaPeel/docs/source/contribute.rst

     git add fileThatYouHaveChanged
     git commit -m "Informative short message #GitHubIssueNumber"

 In the ``git add`` line above, don't use ``git add .`` because this last command will add all changes files to your commit, including temporary files that might not belong in the repository.
-Are you aware of `gitignore <https://git-scm.com/docs/gitignore>`_?
+Are you aware of `.gitignore file <https://git-scm.com/docs/gitignore>`_?

 Update submodules?
 ------------------